-Kickboxing is a great high intensity cardio-vascular workout.
-Punching and kicking, alongside defensive manoeuvring of the body means you are constantly moving at speed.
+Kickboxing is a great high-intensity cardiovascular workout.
+Punching and kicking, alongside defensive maneuvering of the body, means you are constantly moving at speed.
 You are also engaging your core muscles as you do so.
 When you are moving around quickly, your body will demand more oxygen.
-This makes you breathe harder and you heart pumps faster to get that oxygen around the body.
+This makes you breathe harder and your heart pumps faster to get that oxygen around the body.
 This increases the health of both your lungs and heart.

 Increases your mental wellbeing.

 Punching and kicking things (pads and bags) is a great reliever of stress.
 If you find your blood pressure on the rise because of stress, hitting things may be exactly what you need.
 Channeling negative feelings into physical activity can help you feel better.
 A good workout is also known to release endorphins, giving you that “feel good” factor.
 Whilst some may consider punching and kicking to be an aggressive form of exercise; it can actually help you practice calm in stressful situations.

 Feeling stronger, fitter, and being in better shape is going to increase your confidence no end.
 When you see a positive change in your body composition, you can’t help but feel better.

 Kickboxing also increases your independence.
 Being able to lift more weight; maneuver your body more; becoming more flexible also give you greater confidence and ability in your day-to-day activities.
 You also feel safer.
 Many people feel more confident about day-to-day life because they can practice self-defense if need be.